Alex-Souslik/echo-server/README.md

 # echo-server
 Full deployment of a basic FastAPI server on EKS with Terraform and Helm

+## Running

+1. Setup AWS Cli & install Terraform
+2. Create EKS cluster by running `terraform init && terrafom apply` inside the `terraform-eks` folder.
+3. Deploy echo-server bt running `helm install echo-server .` inside chart folder.

+## Notes

+1. Dockerfile is included for ease of creating custom images.
+2. The used image, along with number of replicas and service port can be changed inside the `chart\values.yaml` file.